Ring Yarn is known as Ring Spun Yarn and Rotor Yarn is known as Rotor Spun Yarn. We will discuss Ring Yarn Vs Rotor Yarn in this article.

 Rotor machine variables:

 While producing thick sliver, the question of high total draft inevitably crops up.
-Increasing total spinning draft leads to an increased end-breakage rate and deterioration in the tenacity, breaking elongation, and uniformity of the spun yarn.
+Increasing total spinning draft leads to an increased end-breakage rate and deterioration in the tenacity, breaking elongation and uniformity of the spun yarn.
+The opening roller is a key parameter influencing rotor spun yarn characteristics.
+It individualizes the fibers and thereby assists in feeding them to the rotor.

 End uses of rotor spun yarns:

 Rotor spinning can be employed to spin good quality yarns of 18–200 tex from cotton, polyester blends, viscose rayon and acrylic fibers.
 From microfibers, it is now quite possible to spin yarns down to 10 tex.
+The products for which rotor spun yarns are considered particularly suitable include dress materials, denim and jeans, sheeting, leisure wear, industrial wear, interlining, towels, furnishings and warp knits.

-Comparison of Ring yarn and Rotor Yarn
+Comparison of ring-spun and Rotor Spun Yarns:

 There are many difference between ring and rotor spun yarns.
 The abrasion resistance of rotor yarn fabrics is better, and color fastness is slightly higher for ring-spun yarn fabrics whereas shrinkages is the same for the fabrics made from ring & rotor spun yarns.
 Two of the important differences are the degree of fiber hookiness and fiber migration.
 In below table there are given many difference between ring and rotor spun yarns.